KevinAst/MyWeb/FireWithin/intro.md

 Regarding the _trusted set of resources_ found on this site, I am promoting the following:

-1. For the high-level orientation of each book of the Bible, I offer three resources: {{book.OverviewBible}},
+1. For the high-level orientation of each book, I offer three
-   {{book.BibleProject}}, and {{book.SpokenGospel}}.
+   resources: {{book.OverviewBible}}, {{book.BibleProject}}, and
+   {{book.SpokenGospel}}.
 You are free to use all of them, or simply choose the one that you prefer.
 The first two use a presentation style, where the later is a more of a contemporary video series.

-2. Regarding the main resource containing the sermon series on each book of the Bible, I am using {{book.CornerstoneChapel}} _(with Pastor Gary Hamrick)_.
+2. Regarding the main resource containing the sermon series on each book, I am using {{book.CornerstoneChapel}} _(with Pastor Gary Hamrick)_.
 This is a non denominational evangelical church in Leesburg, VA.
 I have grown to love the ministry of Pastor Gary.
 He provides so much insight to the scriptures, making them simply come alive _(somewhat akin to watching [The Chosen](https://watch.angelstudios.com/thechosen) series on the life of Christ )_.